basecamp/omakub/README.md

 These scripts install a set of useful GUI applications as Flatpaks, as well as a single distrobox dev container with all my favorite core tools.
 This dev-toolbox is the default terminal experience, and shared access to `$HOME`, so it feels like you are working directly on the host.

-## WARNING, THIS IS WIP

-Known issues:
+## Known Issues

 - flameshot is broken
+- you cannot run `omakasebluefin` from within the toolbox (since we do not set up bash)